honkyhank82/Smasher/MULTI_SERVER_DEPLOYMENT.md

    ```

 2. **Check client behavior**:
-   - Web app should show "Connecting to Railway"
+   - Web app should show "Connecting to Render"
    - Mobile app will auto-switch
    - No errors to user